Skip to content

 Mother and daughter looking and smartphone

 Dementia symptoms will change and affect relationships in many ways.
-Relationships and social connections of all kinds can be a key factor in maintaining a sense of self and wellness for a person living with rare or young onset dementia.
+Relationships and social connections of all kinds can be a key factor in maintaining a sense of self and well-being for a person living with rare dementia.

 • balancing new roles with one another alongside other demands such as work and/or caring for children